BY PR. SCOTT GRISWOLD

 My wife Julie and I live two hours away, and our church membership is at the Conroe Seventh-day Adventist Church.
 One day Julie was sharing about this situation with a friend named Maria.
 Maria became really excited.
 “We have to build them a bathroom!” she exclaimed.
 “Let’s plan a fundraiser, a whole weekend event!”
 Did Lynetta know her new church family also lived in Conroe and were now interested in her?
 She was about to find out.

 Soon Maria gathered a group of friends from the church and they began to plan menus, a special seminar, and advertisements for a weekend they would call “Growing Families Stronger through Crisis.”
 Many families signed up, paying for cabins, tent spaces, and meals.
 The group was concerned that this event might not raise enough funds, so they added plans for an International Food Fair on the Sunday of that same weekend.
-Friends from other churches promised to make food from Africa, China, Laos, Mexico, and Vietnam.
+Friends from other churches promised to make food from Africa, China, Laos, and Mexico.
 Just how big was Lynetta’s new church family?

 The weekend was a success, with over $6,000 raised.
 Now we just needed qualified people to build the bathroom—at no expense!
 Two new families showed up to worship at the Rosharon church plant.
 They were contractors.
 Quickly, lay-leader Jose Rivera got them involved.
 They laid plans and prepared the plumbing and had the concrete poured.
 God knew exactly what He was doing.